 - Strong relationships – based on mutual trust between staff, students and parents.

 - Rich learning – nurturing the whole child intellectually, physically, socially and emotionally.

 - Connections with community – valuing contributions by all and seeking opportunities for generosity and giving.

 Our Site Improvement Plan is always growing and adapting to better meet the needs of our school community.
-This is a collaborative effort between our governing council, staff, parents and students.In fact, Student Voice was established with the specific intent of giving our students a greater opportunity to develop their initiative and leadership skills through contributing to the Site Improvement Plan.
+This is a collaborative effort between our governing council, staff, parents and students.In fact, Student Voice was established with the specific intent of giving our students a greater opportunity to develop their initiative and leadership skills through contributing to the 2019-2021 Nairne School Improvement Plan Summary.

 Pillars of Learning